-Giuliani vs. the White House on the AT&T-Time Warner lawsuit
+Giuliani says Trump 'denied' the AT&T-Time Warner deal, then backtracks

 What Giuliani said

-Giuliani was seemingly trying to defend the president against any suggestion that Michael Cohen improperly influenced the administration after the revelation that Cohen, Trump's longtime personal attorney, was paid large sums of money by AT&T and several other corporate clients.
+In the HuffPost interview, Giuliani was seemingly trying to defend the president against any suggestion that Michael Cohen improperly influenced the administration after the revelation that Cohen, Trump's longtime personal attorney, was paid large sums of money by AT&T and several other corporate clients.

 "Whatever lobbying was done didn't reach the president," Giuliani said, repeating a claim he made to CNN's Dana Bash on Thursday.

-But then Giuliani went further on Friday, telling HuffPost's S.V.
-Date that "he did drain the swamp...
+But he went further with HuffPost on Friday, saying "he did drain the swamp...
 The president denied the merger.
 They didn't get the result they wanted."

-In other words: If AT&T hired Cohen to win government approval of the deal, AT&T wasted its $600,000.

-But the assertion that "the president denied the merger" flies in the face of everything the government has previously said about the deal.
+The assertion that "the president denied the merger" flew in the face of everything the government has previously said about the deal.

-"If Giuliani didn't misspeak, this is major news," former federal prosecutor Renato Mariotti tweeted Friday night.
-"It is highly unusual for the president to be involved in DOJ merger decisions."

-It is possible that Giuliani misspoke, or that he simply does not know what he's talking about.
-He was not working for Trump at the time the Justice Department was reviewing the deal.
-Since he began representing Trump, he has had to change the story he has been telling in public about Stormy Daniels and what Trump knew or didn't know and when about the payment Cohen made to her.
-And he may simply have meant "the president" as a stand-in for "the administration."

 Political cloud over an antitrust trial